 Department of Health website.

-Malaria is also endemic in Guinea.
-We encourage you to consider taking medication against malaria.
+Malaria is also endemic.
+Speak to your doctor about taking medication, such as prophylaxis, against malaria.
 Other insect-borne diseases (including filariasis) also occur.
-Take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing, and ensuring your accommodation is mosquito proof.
+Take measures to avoid insect bites, including using insect repellent at all times and wearing long, loose-fitting, light-coloured clothing.
+Ensure your accommodation is mosquito proof.

-Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, tuberculosis, lassa fever and rabies) are prevalent with more serious outbreaks occurring from time to time.
-Boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
+Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, tuberculosis, lassa fever and rabies) are common with more serious outbreaks occurring from time to time.
+Boil all drinking water or drink bottled water.
+Avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.